Frequently Asked Questions (FAQs)

 Q: Do you have a spay/neuter requirement?

 A: Yes, your puppy must be spayed or neutered by 6 months of age in order to receive registration and have papers for your puppy.
+When your puppy is spayed or neutered, all you have to do is email us proof from your vet and we will email you your paperwork.

 Q: Do you ship?
 What is the cost?
+Do you have any other flight options?

 A: Yes, we do ship.
 The cost is $400 in the US for puppies to fly alone.
 We also offer an exclusive option for our trainer to personally accompany your puppy on the flight for an additional $800+, depending on flight cost.
 Please ask for details.
 Also please note that puppies cannot fly to certain areas during certain times of the year due to weather restrictions.